abenz1267/hyprland-easyfocus/README.md

 - `label_position`: The position of the labels.
 Can be `TopCenter`, `BottomCenter`, `TopLeft`, `BottomLeft`, `TopRight`, `BottomRight`, or `Center`.
 - `box_size`: The size of the boxes around the labels.
 - `ignore_current`: If true, the current window will not get a label.
+- `dim_inactive`: If true, inactive windows will be dimmed.

 ## Keybindings